Jay Cutler’s Intrigue With The Dolphins Confirmed, But He’s Reportedly Unlikely To Sign A Deal

 — Danny Kanell (@dannykanell) August 5, 2017

-Colin Kaepernick had a strong 2016 season finishing with 16 touchdowns versus only four interceptions and over 2,200 passing yards.
+Colin Kaepernick had a strong 2016 season, finishing with 16 touchdowns versus only four interceptions and over 2,200 passing yards.
 The downside is that Kaepernick’s play did not translate into wins for the 49ers.

-Most people forget his play in favor of his controversial decision to not stand (courtesy of the Washington Post) for “The Star-Spangled Banner”.
+Most people forget his play in favor of his controversial decision to not stand for “The Star-Spangled Banner.”
 Kaepernick did it as a protest against police brutality.
 Instead of getting people to rally behind his purpose, fans were put off by his protest.
 They also ignored his inspirational play.

 While Jay Cutler struggled and was eventually benched by the Bears prior to suffering a season-ending injury, Colin Kaepernick was quietly putting up some of his best stats.